 Motivated by her faith, and what she believed God was urging her to do, she met with the offender in prison and forgave him face-to-face.
 She came to know him as a person.
 Through the experience of doing the hard thing, forgiving him in person and getting to know him, she was eventually motivated to change her profession from being a public prosecutor to being a public defender of people like him.

 This is what the love of Jesus, through the Holy Spirit’s intimate work in our individual hearts, can accomplish.
 He (not an ethical principal) works within us to change us from the inside out.
-Only then can such a dramatic act as forgiving a killer of one’s own sister with child and her husband can happen.
+Only then can such a dramatic act as forgiving a killer of one’s own sister (pregnant with child) and her husband can happen.
 And not just that, the once prosecutor became a compassionate public defender when she understood in a way that few could possibly understand the humanity of a criminal.

 These acts of uniquely Christian love and forgiveness are truly supernatural.
 We are not capable of them in and of ourselves.
 Only by the power of a transcendent God who experienced the darkness of evil in human flesh Himself are we able to rise above it.